 A minute later the police took control of the scene.

-The firemen strapped Steven to a gurney.
+The firemen strapped Tandy to a gurney.
 EMS said he would live.

-David and I climbed the billboard back to the roof.
-Tom and Susan were relieved to not have a death on their hands.
+Dink and I climbed the billboard back to the roof.
+Tom and Ella were relieved to not have a death on their hands.
 Anthony and I drank more beer.

 I was at fault for not knowing what I had.

-I ran into Steven Kramer several times.
+I ran into Tandy several times.
 He stared at me with distrust.
 He couldn't place me in his universe.

 One night at the Mudd Club he hobbled up to me.
-The fall had been bad enough that Steven resembled Truman Capote more than Orson Welles, mostly because he never gained Orson's weight.
+The fall had been bad enough that Tandy now resembled Truman Capote more than Orson Welles, mostly because he never gained Orson's weight.

 "I know you from some place."